budulinek/arduino-modbus-rtu-tcp-gateway/Ethernet_SW_Reset.md

 ## Cause

-Arduino ethernet shields use HW method to reset / initialize the W5x00 chip.
+Arduino Ethernet shields use HW method to reset (initialize) the W5x00 chip.
 They have the W5x00's RST pin hard wired to Arduino's RST pin.
 If Arduino is reset, the W5x00 should be reset also.
 However, normal reset time of the Arduino is too short.
 The Arduino microcontroller has a 65 millisecond powerup/reset delay (the longest available to be set by the fuses and bootloader) but the W5x00 chip expects longer pull-down of the RST pin.
 As a result, the W5x00 chip fails to reset (and initialize) properly.

 The problem is poor ethernet shield design.
 This issue is not specific to cheap ethernet shields (clones), but exists in all variant of the Arduino Ethernet shields.